Tanore Upazila: Independence war

 Tanore Upazila was freed from Pakistan on 30 November 1971.
 A last battle was fought on the night of 29 November.
 Safikur Rahman Raja was a final year student at Rajshahi University at that time and led the freedom fighters.

 Six fighters were captured by Pakistani army with the help of local collaborators (Rajakars) near the river port of Buruj on 29 November.
 They were tortured in Tanore police station.
 A guerrilla team consisting of 30 to 35 freedom fighters divided into four groups attacked the police station that night to free them.
 They were led by Safikur Rahman Raja.
 Although the freedom fighters had less ammunition, they forced the enemy to retreat and freed the captives.
 Three fighters were killed while Sirajul Islam, alias Hanif Mridha, survived his wounds.
 The martyrs were Monayem Monjur, student of Rajshahi Polytechnic institute, Muhammad Islam, student of class ten of Maskatadighi school at Katakhali and an indigenous youth whose name was not known.
 Pakistan army withdrew their soldiers and police forces from this area on 30 November.
 Safikur Rahman Raja hoisted the flag of independent Bangladesh at Tanore on 17 December.
 A place of execution is located at Gollapara Bazaar in Tanore that bears the testimony of oppressions, tortures and atrocities done by autocratic Pakistan army.

 Demographics

-At the 2011 Bangladesh census, Tanore had a population of 191,330 (94,041 male and 97,289 female).
-Males constitute 49.15% of the population, and females 50.85%.
-Population density is 648/km2.
-Tanore has an average literacy rate of 48.8% (males 51.1% and Females 46.7%) (7+ years).
-Muslims comprise 162,018 (84.68%), Hindus 15,152 (7.92%), Christians 9,329 (4.87%), Buddhists 17 (0.01%), others 4,814 (2.52%).

-The indigenous Santhal people live there.
+According to the 2011 Census of Bangladesh, Tanore Upazila had 47,425 households and a population of 191,330.
+38,492 (20.12%) were under 10 years of age.
+Tanore had a literacy rate (age 7 and over) of 72.31%, compared to the national average of 51.8%, and a sex ratio of 1035 females per 1000 males.
+53,419 (27.92%) lived in urban areas.
+Ethnic population was 13,531 (7.07%), of which Santal were 9,166.